centrifuge/apps/gateway/packages/server/README.md

 Delete the UsersDb file from gateway/packages/server/db and run the command again

-### Deploying your changes on dev

-Prerequisites:
-- Make sure you have access to google cloud and if not get help from devops team.
-- Connect to the dev vpn

-Run the following commands to deploy the latest changes from your Pull Request -
-- `gcloud container clusters get-credentials centrifuge-dev --zone europe-west3-a --project peak-vista-185616`
-- `kubectl rollout restart deploy gateway-0 --namespace catalyst`

 ### Logs
 - `kubectl logs -f podname -n catalyst`